 Chinese Licorice Seeds

-This licorice root, also known as gan-cao, is the most commonly used Chinese medicinal herb, occurring in almost all prescriptions, its use is associated with longevity.
+This licorice root, also known as gan-cao, is the most commonly used Chinese medicinal herb, occurring in almost all prescriptions; its use is associated with longevity.
 The sweet tonic herb is an expectorant, neutralizes toxins and balances blood sugar levels.
 Three-year-old roots are harvested in the autumn.

 How to Grow Chinese Licorice

 Chinese licorice seeds require scarifying: lightly nick or use sandpaper to scratch seeds.
 You must also soak the seeds for 24 hours before sowing.
 Chinese licorice is a perennial herb and is hardy in zones 6 to 10.
 Licorice prefers full sun to partial shade.
 It requires fertile, moist, and well-draining soil with a pH of around 6.
 Sow in spring or early fall.
-Soak the seeds for 24 hours in warm water 20°C (68°F).
-Surface sow the seeds and lightly cover with soil.
+Soak the seeds for 24 hours in warm water at 20°C (68°F).
+Surface sow the seeds and lightly cover them with soil.
 Keep soil moist but never soggy.
-For best germination results grow indoors in sterilized soil; black earth/peat moss mixture—transplant outside after the risk of frost has passed.
+For best germination results, grow indoors in sterilized soil; black earth/peat moss mixture—transplant outside after the risk of frost has passed.
 Seed germination is often low and irregular.
 Germination takes 1-2 weeks.

 Licorice root tea is fantastic for treating sore throats and coughs.
 It coats your throat with its sweet flavour making swallowing a lot less painful, as well as fighting off harmful bacteria and viruses.
 Licorice has powerful anti-inflammatory properties useful for arthritis, gastritis, canker sores.
-Also a mild laxative.
+Also, a mild laxative.
 Components in licorice aid in healing gastric ulcers.